Silver Bear for Best Director: History

-The award was first presented in 1956.
-The prize was not awarded on five occasions (1969, 1971, 1973–74, and 1981).
-In 1970, no awards were given as the festival was called off mid-way due to the controversy over official selection film, o.k. by Michael Verhoeven, which led to the resignation of the international jury.
 Mario Monicelli has received the most awards in this category, with three.
 Satyajit Ray is the only director to win the award in consecutive years, for Mahanagar (1964) and Charulata (1965).
 One directing team has shared the award: Michael Winterbottom and Mat Whitecross for The Road to Guantánamo (2006).
 Astrid Henning-Jensen became the first woman to win the award, for Winterborn (1979).